 “Vehicle owner” has the same meaning as “owner” as defined in section 460 of the Vehicle Code.

-Zero Emission Vehicle In-Use Verification Reporting.
+Zero-Emission Vehicle In-Use Verification Reporting.
 A manufacturer shall submit zero-emission vehicle in-use verification reports as follows:

 Minimum sample size.
 For each test group, vehicle and battery data from a minimum of 30 in-use vehicles shall be collected and submitted to the Executive Officer, except as provided below.